gowriRostock/Mat2CST/README.md

 A best effort has been made to check and verify the code before release.
 However, sometimes due to unforseen errors, the code might produce errors which might be due to the computer you are using or internal bugs in the COM interfaces.
 Also, note that, all the errors cannot be solved but only a workaround can be found.

 ## References
-1. CST STUDIO SUITE
+1. CSTMICROWAVE STUDIO 2017. http://www.cst.com: CST AG, Darmstadt, Germany.
-2. MATLAB
+2. MATLAB.
+(2017A).
+Natick, Massachusetts: The MathWorks Inc.
 3.